 Crisis Supports

-If you feel that you or someone you know are experiencing a mental health crisis, please call one of the numbers listed in this section.
+If you feel that you or someone you know are experiencing a mental health crisis, please call one of the numbers listed below..
 If your life is in immediate danger, please go to your nearest emergency department or call 911.
 Have a support person with you if you are able to do so.

 For more information on these crisis lines, see below: